cemde/cemde.github.io/_pages/cv.md

 # Education

-- Ph.D in Computer Science, University of Oxford, 2025 (expected)
+- Ph.D in Computer Science, University of Oxford, 2025
 - MSc in Statistics, University of Warwick, 2018
 - BSc in Psychlogy, University of Groningen, 2017